andrew/ultimate-awesome/README.md

 - [awesome-adonisjs](https://github.com/adonisjs-community/awesome-adonisjs) - A curated list of awesome bookmarks, packages, tutorials, videos and other cool resources from the AdonisJS ecosystem.
 - [awesome-solid-js](https://github.com/one-aalam/awesome-solid-js) - Curated resources on building sites with SolidJS, a brand new way(now 1.0) to build JavaScript based interactive web applications.
 A very close looking cousin to React/JSX by syntax, and to Svelte by few important principles(compiler and fine-grained reactivity), it's a highly optimised way to deliver web applications with best-in-class performance. .
 - [awesome-preact](https://github.com/preactjs/awesome-preact) - A curated list of amazingly awesome things regarding Preact ecosystem :star2:.
+- [awesome-jquery](https://github.com/petk/awesome-jquery) - A curated list of awesome jQuery plugins, resources and other shiny things.
 - [awesome-feathersjs](https://github.com/feathersjs/awesome-feathersjs) - A list of awesome things related to FeathersJS.
 - [awesome-egg](https://github.com/eggjs/awesome-egg) - Awesome Egg.js Web Framework and Plugin.
 - [awesome-babel](https://github.com/babel/awesome-babel) - 😎A list of awesome Babel plugins, presets, etc.